Musique

 "Amour is what many musicians strive for their entire career

-artful sensitivity and technical accomplishment.
-From the opening
+sensitivity and technical accomplishment.
+From the opening melancholy

-melancholy melodics of "The Deserts", that could serve
+melodics of "The Deserts", that could serve well as a

-well as a motion picture´s opening title soundtrack, to
+motion picture´s opening title soundtrack, to the resplendent

-the resplendent tones of "Voyage", Blenner leads the
+tones of "Voyage", Blenner leads the listener through

-listener through a variety of well wrought sound- scapes.
-"Amour"
+a variety of well wrought sound- scapes.
+"Amour" may be

-may be one of Blenner's finest albums to date, which is saying
+one of Blenner's finest albums to date, which is saying quite a

 Bradford Warner, SoundDesign